ZiruiYan/multi-component-causal-tracing/README.md

 pip install -r binding/requirements-vbd.txt
 ```

 The VBD requirements pin `transformers==4.56.2`, `tokenizers==0.22.1`, and `torch==2.8.0`, matching the working VBD environment.
-Do not replace this with the main `requirements.txt` environment unless you retest `binding/variable_binding.py`: older Transformers versions may not load newer Llama-family models cleanly, while later major/minor releases can change model internals used by activation patching.
+Do not replace this with the main `requirements.txt` environment unless you retest `binding/variable_binding.py`: older Transformers versions may not load newer Llama-family models cleanly, while later minor releases can change model internals used by activation patching.

-## Running
+## 🚀 Running

 Run commands from the repository root.